cloudquery/cloudquery/website/pages/blog/introducing-the-tailscale-source-plugin.md

 ## Make sure all your devices have enabled key expiry

 To secure your infrastructure it's a good idea to make device keys expire.
-Here's a query tp check for devices that have disabled key expiry.
+Here's a query to check for devices that have disabled key expiry.

 ```sql
 select dev.id, dev.user